Inside the Purple Purse

-While physical abuse is the type of domestic violence most commonly talked about, financial abuse, using finances as a tool of power and control, happens just as frequently.
+While physical abuse is the type of domestic violence most people hear about, financial abuse (using finances as a tool of power and control) happen just as frequently.
 Sadly, three out of four Americans fail to connect domestic violence with financial abuse.
-And, the number one reason victims remain in relationships with their abusers: they lack the financial knowledge and resources they need to break free.
+Research shows that the number one reason victims remain in relationships with their abusers is that they lack the financial knowledge and resources they need to break free.

 That's why The Allstate Foundation is taking action.
-With the expertise that comes from being the corporate foundation of a financial services company, our Domestic Violence Program helps provide survivors with the financial knowledge, skills and resources they need to help get safe, stay safe and thrive.
+With the expertise that comes from being the corporate foundation of a financial services company, our Domestic Violence Program helps provide both supporters and the survivors themselves with the financial knowledge, skills and resources they need to help get safe, stay safe and thrive.

-PurplePurse.com and its resources are brought to you by The Allstate Foundation in partnership with YWCA USA and the National Network to End Domestic Violence.
+PurplePurse.com is brought to you by The Allstate Foundation in partnership with YWCA USA.